Pain behind the knee, inside the calf, the inside ankle and the arch of the foot are indications of gastrocnemius dysfunction.

 - Pain going down the inside of the lower leg

 - Pain on the inside of the foot in the high arch

 - Occasionally pain on the outside of the heel

 Where is the gastrocnemius muscle?

-The gastrocnemius attaches to the thigh bone just above the back of the knee, runs down the back of the leg joining into the Achilles tendon which continues down to connect to the heel.
-The gastroc is the muscle that gives the calf its shape.
+The gastrocnemius attaches to the thigh bone (femur) just above the back of the knee runs down the back of the leg joining into the Achilles tendon which continues down to connect to the heel (calcaneus).

 What movements does the gastrocnemius muscle control?

 - Assists with bending the knee

 Activities that cause rectus femoris pain and symptoms:

 - Climbing stairs